openrails/openrails/Source/Documentation/Manual/physics.rst

 By default, OpenRails assumes engine speed control is fully analog and the engine can maintain any arbitrary speed, including speeds in-between the values defined in ``ThrottleRPMTab``.
-This is appropriate for locomotives with penumatic controlled governors, but many locomotives use electrically (solenoid) controlled governors.
+This is appropriate for locomotives with pneumatic controlled governors, but many locomotives use electrically (solenoid) controlled governors.
 Electronic governors can only produce engine speed changes in discrete steps, even if the throttle handle is analog.